cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 We believe that Discourse is a fantastic discussion platform and the advertising plugin is a practical contribution that would be valuable for current and future users of Discourse.
 That is the reason why we have chosen to work on the issues identified.
 Additionally,

 * Vi: I intend to use Discourse to create a forum and down the track, advertising is something I would utilize.
 I would be eager to maintain and further the contribution of the advertising plugin beyond Rails Girls Summer of Code.
 * Sarah: Discourse is a relatively well-developed site.
 Hope to brush up on coding and gain some real experience with rgsoc and discourse with fantastic mentors and coaches.
 Also, advertising plugins are fairly interesting.
+Fairly excited to venture into the open-source community.

 At the end of the day, we'd like to create something that is requested and needed by the Discourse community.